In Brief: The Revoltin' Revenant, enemy to graverobbers and death-warpers, friend to all children!

 For part of this time, a cold case takes Dead Head on a veritable tour of several afterlives.

-April: Dead Head resurfaces briefly in Freedom City, paying final respects to the spirits in Lantern Hill, before moving on to Bedlam.
+April: Dead Head resurfaces briefly in Freedom City, paying final respects to the spirits in Lantern Hill.
+He meets Hypno-Hippie, revenant, and Sea Devil.